 Q: Freep Film Festival has always been in the spring.
-Why is it moving to fall in 2021?
+Why did it move to fall in 2021?

 A: There are a variety of reasons.
-In the big picture, we feel September provides the best opportunity to present the vibrant, in-person festival that our attendees have come to expect.
-Of course, we hope that those additional five months will help us outrun the pandemic.
+In the big picture, we felt that for 2021, September provides the best opportunity to present the vibrant, in-person festival that our attendees have come to expect.

 Q: With the festival moving to September, are other changes envisioned?

 A: In most ways, the festival will look similar to previous editions.
 Expect the best in documentaries – many with strong local connections.
 Lots of conversation about the films and the issues they raise, informed by Free Press journalism.
 There also will be a mix of parties, free educational events and other stuff.
 The festival team is committed to creating the sort of festival environment you know and love.
 The film lineup will be larger than the virtual festival(s) we presented in 2020, but not quite as big as it was in 2019.

 Q: Will I need a mask or to show proof of vaccination to attend indoor or outdoor screenings?

 A: Based on the recent guidance from the CDC and Michigan Department of Health and Human Services, we are not currently requiring proof of vaccination, negative Covid-19 test or wearing of a mask.
 As of June 22, Gov. Gretchen Whitmer lifted all COVID-19 restrictions regarding face coverings and gatherings.

 As we all know, the pandemic has been an evolving thing.
 We’ll be paying close attention to the latest developments and advice from health experts.
 We’ll be ready to shift gears as the health situation dictates, and we hope our guests understand that might be necessary.

 Q: Are there other things to know about the festival in relation to pandemic?